How to make a sequencer (it's easy!)

 Source=CH1:Time, Weight=100%

-The outputs of CH1 and CH2 follow the timebase, in other words: they ramp linearly between -100% and +100% as SF is switched.
+The outputs of CH1 and CH2 follow the timebase.
+In other words, as SF is toggled, the outputs ramp linearly and smoothly between -100% and +100%.
 In order to follow an irregular motion, we need to add a couple of motion curves...

 Create the motion curves

-Here's a screen grab of Companion showing the final mixer configuration:
+Here's a screen grab of Companion showing the mixer configuration including the curves:

 Note the simplicity of the solution!